vatsalgajera-tech/vatsalgajera-tech/README.md

 - 🎓 Pursuing **Master of Computer Applications (MCA)** at **Dharmsinh Desai University**
 - 💻 Skilled in **Python, Django, MERN Stack, and MySQL**
 - 🌱 Currently exploring **Artificial Intelligence, Machine Learning, and Data Science**
-- 🛠️ Passionate about building scalable and real-world web applications
+- 🛠️ Passionate about building scalable and real-world web application
-- 🎯 Goal: To become an **AI/ML Engineer** and **Full-Stack Developer**

 ---